conda/conda/docs/source/user-guide/concepts/installing-with-conda.rst

   conda install [packagename]

-During the install process, files are extracted into the ``install`` prefix, except for files in the ``info/`` directory.
+During the install process, files are extracted into the specified environment, defaulting to the current environment if none is specified.
 Installing the files of a conda package into an environment can be thought of as changing the directory to an environment, and then downloading and extracting the artifact and its dependencies---all with the single